LambdaHack/LambdaHack/README.md

 (`HumanCmd`, `Effect`, `UpdAtomic`, `Request`, `Response`, `FrontReq`) and one of around ten distinct interpreters for the commands (mostly in `Handle*` modules).
-You've also seen a bit of UI client code, but not the AI client nor the server (game arbiter).
+You've also seen a bit of UI client code, but not the AI client nor the server (game arbiter) code.
 The wiki[17] contains not entirely outdated further reading about the client-server architecture.

-At this point, before trying to grasp anything more, it's probably best to pick up a few `good first issue`-labeled tickets and get hands-on experience with the codebase.
+At this point, before trying to grasp anything more and drown in abstraction, you are welcome to pick up a few `good first issue`-labeled tickets and get hands-on experience with the codebase.

-For further study, most of the commands are interpreted in monads.
+For further study, note that most of the commands are interpreted in monads.
-Server and clients share some of the customized monadic API, but their monads are interpreted differently (in `*Implementation` modules).
+Server and clients share some of the customized monadic API, but their monads are implemented differently (in `*Implementation` modules).
 All these monads are state monads (keeping various aspects of game state), therefore the semantics of a command is a state transformer with extra side effects (e.g., frontend drawing is such a side effect).